-If you qualify then you can get a State Pension from the government when you reach your State Pension age.
-Your State Pension amount is based on your National Insurance contributions and your own circumstances, so not everyone will get the same amount.
+Your State Pension amount is based on your National Insurance contributions (external website) and your own circumstances, so not everyone will get the same amount.

 Your State Pension age is the earliest you can get your State Pension.
-State Pension age is regularly reviewed by the government and may change in the future, so make sure you regularly check what yours is.
-If you’re in your forties then you may be affected by recent proposals to increase the State Pension age which affect people born between 1970 and 1978.
+State Pension age is regularly reviewed by the Government, and may change in the future, so make sure you regularly check what yours is.
+You may be affected by recent proposals to increase the State Pension age (external website) which affect people born between 1970 and 1978.
 People born before 1970 or after 1978 aren’t affected by these latest proposals – but everyone should continue to check their State Pension age as there may be changes in the future.

-Your online forecast may also help you spot any gaps in your National Insurance record.
+Your online forecast should also help you spot any gaps in your National Insurance record.
 You can get National Insurance credits automatically if you’re claiming certain benefits or applied for child benefit for children under 12, (it is important that you apply for Child Benefit even if you will not get a payment to ensure you are rewarded the National Insurance credit).
 Other credits may be awarded if you apply for them, such as if you’re caring for a child under 12 who is related to you.
 These are called ‘specified adult childcare credits’ but are often known as ‘grandparent credits’.
-Find out more about National Insurance credits, including how to claim.
+Find out more about National Insurance credits (external website), including how to claim.

 Make sure you understand how your pension scheme works, and keep up to date with how much your pension pot is.
 Your pension provider may send you an annual statement to show how much you have saved.

 When you are thinking about a new job or changing jobs, find out about the pension scheme too and how much your employer contributes to it.
 It’s an important part of your total package.
 Some employers even match your contributions, so if you pay more in, so will they – meaning your pension pot will grow even faster.

 By law, your employer will have to enrol you into a workplace pension if you earn £10,000 a year or more, if you usually work in the UK and you’re not already enrolled in one.

-You can get impartial advice about pensions from The Pensions Advisory Service.
-The Money Advice Service can help with advice about retirement planning, savings and managing your money.
-You can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.
+Money Helper (external website) can help with information and guidance about retirement planning, savings and managing your money.
+You could also talk to an independent financial adviser, but you’ll usually have to pay for the advice.